 Leo Getz: My name's Leo Getz.
 Whatever you want, Leo gets.
 Get it?!

-Meet Cute: A platonic example, unless one subscribes to the Ho Yay interpretation of these films.
+Meet Cute: A platonic example.
 When Murtagh sees scruffy, wild-eyed Riggs in the police station, and Riggs draws his gun, Murtagh thinks he's a criminal and tackles him.

 Also in the fourth film with Wah Sing Ku who is younger than both Riggs and Murtaugh and very skilled in a deadly form of martial arts.